OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 3. As a user, I can see a list of activities I have signed up for on "My Activity List"
+### 6. As a user, I can see a list of activities I have signed up for on "My Activity List"

-**Given**: The application is loaded to the default page
+**Given**: The user has authenticated, and the application is loaded to the default page

 **When**: The user clicks "My Activity List"